3Mydlo3/aan-world-news/content/articles/chernarus/2022/03/long-train-scandal/index.md

 ### All they had to do was unload the damn train

-Over a dozen cargo wagons and several for carrying vehicle arrived in Zelenogorsk today morning.
-Throughout the day, base crew managed to unload only half of the equipment that arrived.
+Over a dozen cargo wagons and several for carrying vehicles arrived in Zelenogorsk today morning.
+Throughout the day, the base crew managed to unload only half of the arrived equipment.
 Chedaki command ordered other units to send some men to help with unloading the train.

-However, upon reaching base, external soldiers were treated like thieves, not like soldiers.
-Base crew instead of helping them unload the cargo, guarded the train and the cargo.
+However, upon reaching the base, the helpers were treated like thieves, not like soldiers.
+The base crew guarded the train and the cargo instead of helping the rest.
 They were very restrictive, didn't even allow fellow fighters to go for a piss.
-And all of that while holding their guns ready.
+And all of that while holding their guns at the ready.

-Thankfully we've managed to contact one of the soldiers that took part in unloading the train.
+Thankfully, we've managed to contact one of the soldiers that took part in unloading the train.
 "We just had to help them, I didn't sign for any of that.
-We were treated worse than animals, constanly abused as if we were some scum.
+They treated us worse than animals, constanly abused as if we were some scum.
 I was held at gunpoint at least 4 times.
-That was harrowing" says forcibly conscripted farmer from Pogorevka.
+That was harrowing" says a forcibly conscripted farmer from Pogorevka.

 ### That went for too long for one of the soldiers

-Janusz Bambaryla, one of the soldiers that came to help with unloading the cargo, was treated very badly by base crew.
-At some point, he just run, stole BTR and tried to escape.
-Base guards and commander managed to catch him just 200 meters from base.
-He was too shocked and initially refused to surrender.
-He dropped his weapons and tried to escape, got shot and captured.
-After that, base guard refused him medical help and he bleed out, witnessed by other arrested men from his unit.
+Janusz Bambaryla, one of the soldiers that came to help, was constantly mistreated by the commanders.
+At some point, he just ran, stole a BTR and tried to escape.
+Base guards and the commander managed to catch him just 200 meters outside the base.
+He was too shocked and initially refused to surrender, then dropped his weapons and tried to escape, but was wounded and captured.
+After that, a base guard refused him medical help and the poor soldier bled out, witnessed by other arrested men from his unit.

 Base commander refuses any comments on the matter.